pearlpodium/lswebhomework3/README.md

 ```

-My name is:
+My name is: Siphiwe Smail

-I like to:
+I like to: Cook, dance, travel, listen to music and code.

-I'm learning:
+I'm learning: Web development through the Lambda Mini Bootcamp.

 ```